any-docs/css/content/reference/at-rules/@font-face/unicode-range/index.md

 In this example, we create a single {{HTMLElement("div")}} element, with a text string that includes an ampersand that we want to style with a different font.
 To make it obvious, we will use a sans-serif font, _Helvetica_, for the text, and a serif font, _Times New Roman_, for the ampersand.

-In the CSS we are in effect defining a completely separate {{cssxref("@font-face")}} that only includes a single character in it, meaning that only this character will be styled with this font.
+In the CSS we are in effect defining a completely separate `@font-face` that only includes a single character in it, meaning that only this character will be styled with this font.
 We could also have done this by wrapping the ampersand in a {{HTMLElement("span")}} and applying a different font just to that, but that is an extra element and rule set.

 #### HTML